 Vancouver has a culture and passion for food.
 Local cafes and bistros offer excellent quality and variety to meet the dietary requirements of anyone.
 Chinatown has excellent quality authentic restaurants.
 Of course, seafood is excellent, extremely high-quality and a good value.

 One of the World’s most liveable Cities!
 VancouvAHHH!

-I’m sure that if you’ll enjoy a great green adventure in Vancouver!
-This innovative city demonstrates that environmentally friendly changes can enhance quality of life.
+I’m sure that you’ll enjoy a great green adventure in Vancouver!
+This innovative city demonstrates that environmentally-friendly changes can enhance the quality of life.